 And just like that, the unwanted project is completely removed from the Project for the Web database.

 Now you know how to delete an unwanted project in Project for the Web.
 Would you agree with me that the delete feature is a little hidden?
 Hopefully, this guide helps make the process clearer.
+Here’s some other articles to check out on Project for the web.

 If you have questions, please add them in the “Leave a Reply” section below.
 Or if you watched the video, add your questions or comments there.
 Please subscribe to my YouTube channel and leave “Likes” if you like the videos.